Use analytical methods and/or a graphing utility to identify the ... | Channels for Pearson+

 Vertical Asymptotes

 Vertical asymptotes occur in a function when the output approaches infinity as the input approaches a certain value.
 This typically happens when the function is undefined at that point, often due to division by zero.
-Identifying vertical asymptotes involves finding values of x that make the denominator zero while ensuring the numerator is not also zero at those points.
+Identifying vertical asymptotes involves finding values of x that make the denominator of a rational function zero, while ensuring the numerator is not also zero at those points.

 Recommended video: